Breaker Box Repair & Replacement

-Some of Our Breaker Box Repair Process May Include:
+Some of Our Circuit Breaker Repair Process May Include:

 AFCI Protection: Also known as (Arc fault circuit interrupters) Arc faults are when electricity jumps from a wire and can cause fires.
 AFCI’s offer advanced fire protection by detecting Arc fault hazards and disconnecting power before a fire can start.

-Circuit Troubleshooting: Our Circuit troubleshooting process gives us a complete assessment of your breaker panel/electrical conditions.
+Troubleshooting of Circuit Breakers: Our Circuit troubleshooting process gives us a complete assessment of your breaker panel/electrical conditions.
 Once we have completed our thorough troubleshooting assessment, we can then eliminate all possible threats and malfunctions by way of repairs and upgrades.

 And Simply Updating the Panel: Oftentimes, old homes have outdated and hazardous electrical panel set-ups that need a complete replacement/upgrade.

 Upgrading an outdated or malfunctioning electrical system like your circuit breaker panel is probably one of the best options for bringing safety and efficiency into your home's electrical system.
 More often than not, electrical panels are simply outdated, unsafely installed, poorly manufactured, or, for lack of a better term, broken.